With big weddings off the menu for a while, a lot of couples are wondering how to elope and still have a wonderful wedding day experience.

-This is why a wedding planner or an elopement service can make legalities and the organizing a lot easier.
+This is why a wedding planner or an elopement service can make the legalities and organizing of your dream elopement a lot easier.

-If this all seems a little overwhelming now, you could consider using one of these services – they are still cheaper than average weddings.
+If this all seems a little overwhelming now, you could consider using one of these services – their elopement packages are still cheaper than average wedding costs.

 Related: Plan an adventurous elopement

 Here are a few quick tips that will make eloping much easier.

 - Look into which countries you can elope to before getting your heart set on a country.
 Some countries require you to live there for a month before marrying – check these things out.